 From left: John Bush, Paul John, Gerard Tate, Anthony Smith, Brandon Scott, Ian Leslie, Shannon Moore, Marlon Wharton

 • When working to decrease violence and promote public safety, police should never be the only ones at the table.
 Any citywide gun violence prevention strategy must begin with the mayor’s office.
-Additionally, the community at large, especially young people, need to be actively engaged with the policy issues that impact them.
+Additionally, the community at large, especially young people, needs to be actively engaged with the policy issues that impact them.
 They must be viewed as critical stakeholders and decision-makers.

 • Young people need structure and mentorship to thrive.
 We discussed the importance of summer camps and youth groups in providing young people with structure and mentorship at a formative time in their lives.
 We also discussed the importance of programs such as paid internships which give students the opportunity to earn income, gain valuable work experience, and develop a sense of pride in being able to provide for themselves and their families.